morocco tours

 🏚️ 6.
 Ksar Sghir: The Sunken Spanish Town

-*Best Time to Visit: Spring (March-May) and Autumn (September-November)
+• Best Time to Visit: Spring (March-May) or Autumn (September-November) for mild weather.

-**What to Pack: Hiking boots, sunscreen, a flashlight, and an adventurous spirit
+• What to Pack: Hiking boots, sunscreen, flashlight, and an open mind for adventure.

-***Tour Providers: Look for small local agencies focused on cultural and eco-tourism
+• Tour Providers: Choose small, local agencies for cultural and eco tourism.

-****Language: Some Amazigh villages only speak Berber or Arabic — hire a bilingual guide
+• Language Tip: Some Amazigh villages speak only Berber or Arabic a bilingual guide is invaluable.

 Post a Comment